spatialflunky1/capp-launcher/README.md

 # Cool App Launcher
 Cool App Launcher (capp-launcher) for Linux users who use window managers that don't come with application menus

-# Next planned feature
+# Next planned features
+* Scrollbar
-Scrollbar and maybe work on design
+* Work on design
+* Split gui into two tabs: apps from desktop files, apps found in path

 ## How to install
 ```